 In baking, all-purpose flour needs be be measured properly, and the way to do that is by weight.
 This is a more accurate way of measuring than volume (such as cups), and helps make sure your recipes turn out right.
 With all-purpose flour, a "cup" is equivalent to about 125 grams.
 Again, this will vary from one brand of flour to another.
 For instance, King Arthur All-Purpose Flour is 120 grams to the cup.

 You can easily figure out the conversion by checking the nutritional label on the bag of flour.
 It might list the serving size as 1/4 cup and show 30 grams in parentheses.
 That means that this particular brand of flour is 120 grams (30 times 4) to the cup.
 So if a recipe calls for 3 cups of flour, you'd need 360 grams.

-Many recipes call for flour quantities by weight, and if that's the case, just measure out the weight it asks for, you don't even need to do the conversion.
+Many recipes call for flour quantities by weight.
+Should this be the case, measure out the weight required and a conversion won't be needed.
 This is especially helpful if you're using a recipe developed by that particular flour manufacturer (which is not a bad idea).

 What Does It Taste Like?

 All-purpose flour isn't eaten on its own, and foods prepared from it derive their flavor from the other ingredients, the yeast, sugar, salt, fats and so on, that it's combined with, as well as from the caramelization of starches that takes place when the dough or batter is cooked.
 If you were to taste the flour by itself, it would taste bland, dry and powdery.